COGS18/Projects/overview.md

 - W8: Project Description released
 - W8: By the end of this week, you must have a project topic / outline
 - W9-10: Work on the project
-  - Coding Lab during Weeks 8-10 will provide you with time to work on and get help with your Final Project.
+  - Coding Lab during Weeks 9-10 will provide you with time to work on and get help with your Final Project.
-- **Finals Week: projects due (11:59 PM, Friday, June 12th)**
+- **Finals Week: projects due (11:59 PM, Mon, Dec 14th)**

 ### Getting Started